samKenpachi011/GADS2021-Journey/README.md

  * What Toil is and the impact of it once it is excessive.
  * The value of Automation.

-## Day 54: Developing a Google SRE Culture
+## Day 54: Developing a Google SRE Culture.
 **Covered :**
  * Psychological and resistance to change.
  * Dealing with resistance to change.